1968 Liberal Party of Australia leadership election

 A leadership election in the Liberal Party of Australia, the party of government in the Parliament of Australia, was held on 9 January 1968.
 It followed the disappearance and presumed drowning of previous leader Harold Holt, who had been declared dead on 19 December 1967.
 The contest was won by Senator John Gorton in a party room ballot; he was sworn in as prime minister the following day, replacing caretaker John McEwen.

 Background

 Incumbent party leader Harold Holt sensationally disappeared while swimming at Cheviot Beach near Portsea on the Mornington Peninsula of Victoria on 17 December 1967.
 William McMahon, the incumbent Deputy Leader of the Liberal Party was assumed to be his probable successor, however, John McEwen, the interim Prime Minister and leader of the Country Party (the junior Coalition partner), announced that he and his party would not serve in a government led by McMahon.
 McMahon subsequently withdrew.
-McEwen himself had been encouraged to remain Prime Minister on a more permanent basis but to do so would have required him to defect and lead the Liberals, an option he had never contemplated.
+McEwen himself had been encouraged to remain Prime Minister on a more permanent basis.
+However, the terms of the Coalition agreement would have required McEwen to defect from the Country Party and seek election as Liberal leader, an option he had never contemplated.